Step-by-step guidance explaining how to make homemade shredded hash browns from scratch perfectly every time.

 - Cooking oil - I use a high-temperature vegetable oil when cooking these, such as canola oil.

 First thing I learned: Peel the potato only if desired.
 This will not affect the final dish.
 Some like the rustic look of potato skins in their food, others do not.
 Pick a side.
-Then shred the raw potatoes with a box grater and quickly move onto the next step to prevent oxidation.
+Then shred the raw potatoes with a box grater and quickly move on to the next step to prevent oxidation.

 Second thing I learned: Some recipes call for soaking the potato in ice water, while others just say to rinse the shreds.
 What you are actually doing here is removing the excess starch from the shreds so you get a crisper final product.
-Cold water prevents oxidation and if you decide to soak the potatoes changing the water will remove more starch and speed the process.
+Cold water prevents oxidation and if you decide to soak the potatoes changing the water will remove more starch and speed up the process.
 Personally, I prefer to rinse the shreds in a strainer under the faucet until the water runs clear because it is easier to tell when the objective has been accomplished.
-When the water runs clear I know the starch has been removed.
+When the water runs clear I know the excess starches have been removed.

 Third thing I learned: For the crispiest hash browns the stored water must be removed from the grated potatoes because you can't have the potatoes holding too much moisture.
 There are multiple ways to accomplish this.
 Personally, I like to just grab a fist full and squeeze it over the sink.
-However, if you are cooking for others you may want to ring it tightly in cheese cloth, paper towels, or just squeeze out the liquid in a ricer.
+However, if you are cooking for others you may want to ring it tightly in cheesecloth, paper towels, or just squeeze out the excess water in a ricer.
 Whatever method you choose, be sure to work in batches so the water can easily disperse.
 The more water that is removed, the crisper the hash brown will be.
 Once the water has been drained, mix in salt and pepper.

 Tip: I don't recommend using a salad spinner to remove the water, you will be left with too much water in the potatoes to make crispy homemade hash browns.

-Fourth thing I learned: Heat a nonstick pan over medium high heat (This pan has been my main workhorse for years and I would buy it again in a second) with a mixture of enough oil and butter to coat the bottom of the skillet in a thin layer.
+Fourth thing I learned: Heat a nonstick pan over medium high heat (This pan has been my main workhorse for years and I would buy it again in a second) with a mixture of enough oil and butter to coat the bottom of the nonstick skillet in a thin layer.
 Butter gives hash browns better flavor, but adding oil prevents the butter from burning by raising its smoke point.
 The fat mixture lies more thinly in the pan and also coats it more evenly which allows for more even contact with the hash.

 Once you have finished cooking your homemade shredded hash browns you can serve them immediately or place them on a baking sheet in a warm oven to keep them warm while you work on additional batches of deliciously crispy potatoes.